spatialeye/NetCon/content/8 API/Results/Connection Or Path Results/Flow.md

 tags:
   - ApiResult
   - Flow
-  - Barrier
 ---
 # Flow

 Type of: _string_
-Unique: __

 Direction of commodity.
-'DownStream' if the commodity flows from FromId towards ToId, 'Mazed' if the networks barriers are such that the flow can go both ways, i.e. from sources at either side, 'NoFlow' if no connected path to a [[Sources|Source]] exists, see also [[Role|Role]].
+'DownStream' if the commodity flows from FromId towards ToId, 'Mazed' if the networks barriers are such that the flow can go both ways, i.e. from sources at either side, 'NoFlow' if no connected path to a Source exists.
 Upstream, when streaming from ToId to FlowId.
 Note that you should never see 'UpStream' in API call results since it swaps the FromId and ToId so the flow is 'DownStream' instead.

+The flow is computed as downstream seen from Connections with the [[./Role|Role]] = [[../../../3 Overview/Networks/Sources|Source]].

 The flow describes the direction of the flow of the [[../../../3 Overview/Networks/Commodity|Commodity]] in a connection, or how the connection is used in the network: